-Moving to BaliiStockphoto
+Moving to Bali?

 Before you move to Bali, it is a good idea to get some sort of feeling for what to expect in terms of housing and residential areas.
-When moving to Bali, you will discover that most Balinese live in bungalows with large shaded terraces to escape the high daytime temperatures.
+You will discover that most Balinese live in bungalows with large shaded terraces to escape the high daytime temperatures.